raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 [Y Combinator]: https://en.wikipedia.org/wiki/Fixed-point_combinator

-We'll then derive the Long-tailed Widowbird, a sage bird adapted to use trampolin8ng just like the Jackson's Widowbird.
+We'll then derive the Long-tailed Widowbird, a sage bird adapted to use trampolining, just like the Jackson's Widowbird.

 ---